 The knife is forged, high carbon stainless steel, and weighted perfectly to provide effortless cutting and slicing.

-It has a traditional style handle that has 3 rivets to provide strong and secure grip on the knife itself.
+It has a traditional style handle that has 3 rivets to provide a strong and secure grip on the knife itself.
+Since this knife has a full tang, it is strong and very durable.
 It’s great for repeated use, and it will easily return to factory edge with just a few passes over the sharpening steel.

 If you have the Wusthof, you ought to check out the Wusthof Electric Sharpener – it’s perfect for this blade.